isovic/racon/README.md

 1. gcc >= 4.8

 Optional:
-MUMmer needs to be installed to successfully execute the example1-lambdas.sh script (for evaluation purposes).
+MUMmer needs to be installed to successfully execute the example scripts (for evaluation purposes).
 On Ubuntu-based systems:
 ```
 sudo apt-get install mummer